eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 Ethereum, as a whole, can be viewed as a **transaction-based state machine**.
 It receives transactions as inputs and transitions into a new state.
 The current state of Ethereum is referred to as the **world state**.

-Let's consider a simple Ethereum application - an NFT marketplace.
+Consider a simple Ethereum application - an [NFT](https://ethereum.org/en/nft/) marketplace.

 In the current world state **S3** (green), Alice owns an NFT.
 The animation below shows a transaction transferring ownership to you (**S3** ➡️ **S4**).
 Similarly, selling the NFT back to Alice would transition the state to **S5**:

 ![Ethereum state machine](../../images/evm/ethereum-state-machine.gif)

-Notice that the world state is animated _as a pulsating green bubble_.
+Notice the current world state is animated _as a pulsating green bubble_.

 In the model above, each transaction is committed to a new state.
 However, in reality, a group of transactions is bundled into a **block**, and the resulting state is added to the chain of previous states.
 It must be apparent now why this technology is called **blockchain**.